 Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

-This program is open to Pathway Oregon students who matriculated at the University of Oregon in Fall 2021.
-Due to high demand for this opportunity, all applications will be reviewed after the February 20, 2022 application deadline and students will be notified of the review outcome.
+This program is open to Pathway Oregon students who matriculated at the University of Oregon in Fall 2023.
+Due to high demand for this opportunity, all applications will be reviewed after the application deadline (in Winter 2024) and students will be notified of the review outcome.
 Details on application interviews and other next steps will be sent via email.

 There are many other GEO programs available both in London and around the world open to all Pathway students, along with many scholarship opportunities and support.
 Learn more at the GEO programs page or connect with a GEO advisor.

 Dr. Celena Simpson is a PathwayOregon advisor at the University of Oregon.
 She earned her Ph.D. in Philosophy and has taught philosophy courses on identity, political philosophy, and culture, in addition to academic support courses for BIPOC students.

 Dr. Katy Layton-Jones will teach London in a Global Context.
 She has been employed on a number of research projects and lecturing posts at Liverpool University, University of Leicester, and the Open University.

 Dr. Andrew Whitehead will teach Britain Today.
 In addition to teaching at GEO London, Andrew has been the Editor of BBC World Service News, the BBC’s biggest radio network reaching more than forty million listeners around the world.

 You will join a community of residents from many different ethnic and cultural backgrounds, as part of life in one of the University of London residence halls.
 The hall is located in central London, close to the GEO Centre, the British Museum and the London Tube.